Computer-Programming-B/Computus/README.md

 4. Divide b by 4 to get an integer quotient d and a remainder e.
 5. Divide 8 * b + 13 by 25 to get an integer quotient g.
 Ignore the remainder.
 6. Divide 19 * a + b - d - g + 15 by 30 to get a remainder h.
 Ignore the quotient.
-7. Divide c by 4 to get a quotient j and a remainder k.
+7. Divide c by 4 to get an integer quotient j and a remainder k.
-8. Divide a + 11 * h by 319 to get a quotient m.
+8. Divide a + 11 * h by 319 to get an integer quotient m.
 Ignore the remainder.
 9. Divide 2 * e + 2 * j - k - h + m + 32 by 7 to get a remainder r.
 Ignore the quotient.
-10. Divide h - m + r + 90 by 25 to get a quotient n.
+10. Divide h - m + r + 90 by 25 to get an integer quotient n.
 Ignore the remainder.
 11. Divide h - m + r + n + 19 by 32 to get a remainder p.
 Ignore the quotient.
 12. The month that Easter falls on is n and the date is p.
 For example, if n is 4 and p is 15, Easter falls on 4/15 or April 15th of that year.